Special rates require proof of eligibility at check-in.

 Erected as a general store in 1912 by Sadanosuke Hata and his family, this historic structure now houses galleries, a restaurant, and the Mokupapapa Discovery Center.
 During World War II Hata family members were interned and the building was confiscated by the U.S. government.
 When the war was over, a daughter repurchased it for $100,000.
 A beautiful example of Renaissance-revival architecture, it won an award from the state for the authenticity of its restoration.

 In 1790 a prophet told King Kamehameha to build a heiau on top of Puukohola (Hill of the Whale) and dedicate it to the war god Kukailimoku by sacrificing his principal rival, Keoua Kuahuula.
 By doing so the king would achieve his goal of conquering the Hawaiian Islands.
 The prophecy came true in 1810.
-A short walk over arid landscape leads from the impressive, recently renovated visitor center to temples Puukohola Heiau and Mailekini Heiau.
+This oceanfront historic site is very impressive.
+A short walk over arid landscape leads from the recently renovated visitor center to temples Puukohola Heiau and Mailekini Heiau.
 An even older temple, dedicated to the shark gods, lies submerged just offshore.
-Bring along your cellular phone to listen to a free audio tour while you visit the site. www.nps.gov/puhe/index.htm.
+Visitors can enjoy seasonal whale-watching and year-round shark-viewing at the bay.
+Special events happen throughout the year so check the calendar.
+Bring along your phone to listen to a free audio tour while you visit the site. www.nps.gov/puhe/index.htm.
 COST: Free.
-OPEN: Daily 7:45-5.
+OPEN: Daily 7:45--4:45.